 const [theme, setTheme] = useState(localStorage.getItem("theme") ?? "light");

-Another way to solve the SSG problem is to add a mounted state.
-This state will make your button render wait until the component is mounted.
-This way the local storage theme will be available at the first render.
+One way to get around client and server missmatch is to add a mounted state.
+This state will make your component render wait until it is mounted to the DOM.
+This way all the web APIs will be available and the initial state will be the same as the state after hydration.

 and useEffect